Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Introduction

-Here we show that a simple genetic algorithm fails to find a solution to solving the VizDoom task and ask the question what are the missing ingredients necessary to encourage the evolution of more powerful world models?
+Adding support to the hypothesis that CAP is a problem in heterogeneous networks, we show that a simple genetic algorithm fails to find a solution to solving the VizDoom task and ask the question what are the missing ingredients necessary to encourage the evolution of better performing networks.
 The main insight in this paper is that we can view the optimization of a heterogeneous neural network (such as world models) as a \emph{co-evolving system of multiple different sub-systems}.
-The other important insight is that representational innovations discovered in one subsystem (e.g.\ the visual system learns to track moving objects) require the other sub-systems to adapt.
+The other important CAP insight is that representational innovations discovered in one subsystem (e.g.\ the visual system learns to track moving objects) require the other sub-systems to adapt.
 In fact, if the other systems are not given time to adapt, such innovation will likely initially have an adversarial effect on overall performance.

 In order to optimize such co-evolving heterogeneous neural systems, we propose to reduce the selection pressure on individuals whose visual or memory system was recently changed, given the controller component time to readapt.
-This \emph{Deep Innovation Protection} (DIP) approach is inspired by the recently introduced morphological innovation protection method of \cite{Cheney20170937}, which allows for the scalable co-optimization of controllers and robot body plans.
-Our approach is able to find a solution to the \texttt{VizDoom:Take Cover} task, which was first solved by the original world model approach \citep{ha2018recurrent}.
-More interestingly, the emergent world models learned to predict events important for the survival of the agent, even though they were not explicitly trained to predict the future.
-Additionally, our investigates into the training process show that DIP allows evolution to carefully orchestrate the training of the components in these heterogeneous architectures.
+This \emph{Deep Innovation Protection} (DIP) approach is able to find a solution to the \texttt{VizDoom:Take Cover} task, which was so far only solved by the original world model approach \citep{ha2018recurrent} and a recent approach based on self-interpretable agents \citep{tang2020neuroevolution}.
+More interestingly, the emergent models learned to predict events important for the survival of the agent, even though they were not explicitly trained to predict the future.

+Additionally, our investigation into the training process shows that DIP allows evolution to carefully orchestrate the training of the components in these heterogeneous architectures.
+In other words, DIP is able to successfully \emph{credit} the contributions of the different components to the overall success of the agent.
 We hope this work inspires more research that focuses on investigating representations emerging from approaches that do not necessarily only rely on gradient-based optimization.